-Write your review for inclusion in the programme. (around 280 - 320 words)
+Write your article for the editor of the alumni newsletter. (around 280 - 320 words)

 What you need to do to pass

 Read our checklist first to understand what the examiner is looking for in a good answer.

 Ideas for writing